🔴 Did You Vote for This: Why The Podcast Bros are Turning on Trump 2025-10-07 18:14

 Next chat.

-All right, next chat from Luz Cannon.
+Next chat from Lou's Cannon.

 I'm pretty anti-government on most things.

-How would you square being anti-government but also supporting the feds with all the attacks from the left towards ICE and reporters slash MAGA?
+How would you square being anti-government, but also supporting the feds with all the attacks from the left towards ICE and reporters slash MAGA?

 What do you mean supporting the feds?